ZeusLN/zeus-docs/docs/for-users/embedded-node/privacy.md

 ## Invoice wrapping

 Onboarding to lightning can be difficult and overwhelming to new users.
-So we've lowered the barrier to entry with a channel service from our new lightning service provider (LSP), OLYMPUS by ZEUS.
+So we've lowered the barrier to entry with a channel service from our new lightning service provider (LSP), Olympus by ZEUS.

 Users can generate invoices without having previously set up lightning payment channels, and have them paid and settled, nearly instantly, with our 0-conf channel service.